 \section{Introduction}

 The origin and evolution of supermassive black holes (MBHs, 10$^6$ -- 10$^{10}$ $\msun$) remain unclear.
-A number of MBHs have been detected very early in the Universe, up to $z\sim 10-11$ \citep{2024Natur.627...59M,2024NatAs...8..126B}, while the peak of MBH activity occurs at $z\sim 2-3$ \citep{2004MNRAS.354L..37M}, and many local galaxies host quiescent MBHs \citep{1998Natur.395A..14R}.
-Their evolution must have started at early cosmic times, plausibly from intermediate mass black holes (10$^2$ -- 10$^{5}$ M$_\odot$), growing through long or repeated periods of sub- and perhaps super-Eddington accretion and/or via multiple mergers, e.g. \cite{2021NatRP...3..732V}.
-Whilst mHz gravitational wave (GW) detections with {\it LISA} \citep{2017arXiv170200786A} will probe the existence and mergers of massive black holes out to z$\sim$20, the importance of MBH mergers in the local Universe is currently being probed by the pulsar timing array (PTA) experiments \citep{1990ApJ...361..300F} which are able to detect GW signals in the 1--100 nHz frequency range.
+A number of MBHs have been detected very early in the evolution of the Universe, up to $z\sim 10-11$ \citep{2024Natur.627...59M,2024NatAs...8..126B}, while the peak of MBH activity occurs at $z\sim 2-3$ \citep{2004MNRAS.354L..37M} and many local galaxies host quiescent MBHs \citep{1998Natur.395A..14R}.
+Their evolution must have started at early cosmic times, plausibly from intermediate mass black holes (10$^2$ -- 10$^{5}$ M$_\odot$), growing through long or repeated periods of sub- (and perhaps even super-) Eddington accretion and/or via multiple mergers, such as \cite{2021NatRP...3..732V}.
+Whilst mHz gravitational wave (GW) detections with {\it LISA} \citep{2017arXiv170200786A} will probe the existence and mergers of massive black holes out to z$\sim$20, the importance of MBH mergers in the Local Universe is currently being probed by the pulsar timing array (PTA) experiments \citep{1990ApJ...361..300F}, which are able to detect GW signals in the 1--100 nHz frequency range.